-These additions mean that Jungle Scout have seen the gap in their features and have now added the historical data that Keepa has always been so valued for.
+These additions mean that Jungle Scout has seen the gap in their features and has now added the historical data that Keepa has always valued.

-So again, they outdo Keepa because they not only offer what Keepa do, but they offer so much more on top too.
+So again, they outdo Keepa because they not only offer what Keepa does, but they offer so much more on top too.

 So, to wrap it up, if you’re basing your decision on price, then go for Keepa…

-But other than price, Jungle Scout beats Keepa in every other department, from it’s extensive features to it’s user friendly functionality.
+But other than price, Jungle Scout beats Keepa in every department, from its extensive features to its user-friendly functionality.

 However, if you’re still not convinced that Jungle scout is for you…